yaml/yaml-spec/spec/spec.md

 ## #.
 Collections

-YAML’s [block collections] use [indentation] for scope and begin each entry on its own line.
+YAML's [block collections] use [indentation] for scope and begin each entry on its own line.
 [Block sequences] indicate each entry with a dash and space (["**`-`** "]).
 [Mappings] use a colon and space (["**`:`** "]) to mark each [key: value pair].